nandarosma/ANALISIS-ALGORITMA-SUPPORT-VECTOR-MACHINE-UNTUK-KLASIFIKASI-OBAT-TERHADAP-PASIEN/README.md

 This project was developed using Python and Google Colab as part of a research study in the field of Artificial Intelligence and Healthcare.

+-Research Publication

+This project has been published in the Journal of Information and Technology (JIDT) 2025.

+Publication Title:
+Precision Medicine Through Support Vector Machines: Analyzing Patient Data for Improved Drug Classification

 Untuk Jurnalnya: https://jidt.org/jidt/article/view/627